| Russ Allbery > Personal Information |

 POD is Plain Old Documentation, the documentation format used by Perl.
 I find it extremely useful for writing man pages and other short documentation (it's used for all the new INN documentation, for instance), and some time back I took over maintenance of the pod2man and pod2text conversion utilities that are included with Perl.

-While I've not done much with this recently, I'm interested in gatewaying mail to news and vice versa and in developing software toolkits to make it easier to do this.
-I think that much of the future of Usenet lies in closer linkage with mail and mailing lists.
+While I've not done much with this recently, I'm still somewhat interested in gatewaying mail to news and vice versa and in developing software toolkits to make it easier to do this.
+I also use the same tools for the Usenet newsgroups I still moderate.

-My friends and I have been using chatservers for over a decade now for free-form roleplaying and general discussion, and the same chatserver is now used in my group at Stanford for internal discussion.
+My friends and I have been using chatservers for over two decades now for free-form roleplaying and general discussion.
 I prefer chatservers to instant messaging because the default is to talk to everyone instead of only one person, and to IRC because the protocol is much simpler.
 I hope to release the chatserver and supporting software as free software.

 Since August of 2003, I have been writing reviews of every book and short story magazine that I read.
 This has turned out to significantly increase the enjoyment I get from reading, help me determine what awards and sources of book recommendations are the most reliable for me, and let me provide more specific and detailed recommendations for friends.
 It's also served as a useful starting point for discussions with others about fiction.